KMurphs/Reporting-Tool-Server/README.md

 Reporting Tool for Periseo, written as a microservice (Unit tested) and recorded in the database

-## Creating and Uploading application image
+## Creating, Uploading, Deploying anad Accessing application image on kubernetes (docker-for-desktop)

 ### Setting up image repository